Shawn-Houston/StorageCephStuff/README.md

 # Install IBM Storage Ceph
-This repository includes serveral ways to install IBM Storage Ceph including connected and disconnected options.
+This repository includes several ways to install IBM Storage Ceph including connected and disconnected options.
 This is not a comprehensive archive for every possible installation option, it is intended only as a short list of common install options that can be adapated to many IBM Storage Ceph installations.

 First let's cover the difference between a connected and a disconnected install.
 A connected install means you have direct internet access to the IBM Storage Ceph RPMs and containers.
 A disconnected install means that the installation must use mirrored repositories for both RPMs and containers (registry).